niplav/site/masturbation_and_attractiveness.md

 A commenter specifically refers to micro-expressions:

-> It doesn't make you "more attractive" in the physical sense, although it might support that as a side effect but not directly.
-Also, women having a "sixth sense" is a true statement, but most of the time misused by many.
+> It doesn't make you "more attractive" in the physical sense, although it might support that as a side effect but not directly.[…]
 > Here's the rundown on how it "makes men more attractive"; You constantly transmit micro expressions.
 You are a walking transmitter whether you like it or not.
 Women, they have a sharper decoder that men have, and they are